qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 :guilabel:`ArcGISFeatureServer` and :guilabel:`GeoNode`.

-The browser supports drag and drop within the browser, from the browser to the canvas and Layers panel, and vice versa.
+The browser supports drag and drop within the browser, from the browser to the canvas and :guilabel:`Layers` panel, and vice versa.

 Project file items inside the browser can be expanded, showing the full layer tree (including groups) contained within that project.
-Project items are treated the same way as any other items in the browser, so they can be dragged and dropped within the browser (for example to copy a layer item to a geopackage file) or added to the current project through drag and drop or double click.
+Project items are treated the same way as any other item in the browser, so they can be dragged and dropped within the browser (for example to copy a layer item to a geopackage file) or added to the current project through drag and drop or double click.